fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

     control conductivity com cal,?
     ```

-#### 2-point calibration
+### 2-point calibration

 This is the order of the calibration:

-1. set probe type
+1. Set probe type.
-2. dry point calibration (independent of the probe type)
+2. Dry point calibration (independent of the probe type).
-3. low-point calibration (calibration solution to use dependent on the probe type)
+3. Low point calibration (calibration solution to use dependent on the probe type).
-4. high-point calibration (calibration solution to use dependent on the probe type)
+4. High point calibration (calibration solution to use dependent on the probe type).

-##### Set probe type
+#### Set probe type

 Depending on which probe you have (check drawing for reference) you should set the probe type to K 0.1, 1.0 or 10 (new drivers have K1.0 as default):